-- to award grants, contracts, or cooperative agreements to eligible entities, local public television stations, or community-based organizations of demonstrated effectiveness, for the purpose of-- - (A) addressing the learning needs of young children in limited English proficient households, and developing appropriate educational and instructional television programming to foster the school readiness of such children; - (B) developing programming and support materials to increase family literacy skills among parents to assist parents in teaching their children and utilizing educational television programming to promote school readiness; and - (C) identifying, supporting, and enhancing the effective use and outreach of - (D) innovative programs that promote school readiness; and - (E) developing and disseminating training materials, including-- - (i) interactive programs and programs adaptable to distance learning technologies that are designed to enhance knowledge of children's social and cognitive skill development and positive adult-child interactions; and - (ii) support materials to promote the effective use of materials developed under subparagraph (B) among parents, early childhood development personnel, elementary school teachers, public libraries, and after-school program personnel caring for preschool and elementary school children; - (2) to establish within the Department a clearinghouse to compile and provide information, referrals, and model program materials and programming obtained or developed under this part to parents, child care providers, and other appropriate individuals or entities to assist such individuals and entities in accessing programs and projects under this part; and

-SECTION 5.
-Application- Each entity desiring a grant, contract, or cooperative agreement shall submit an application to the Secretary at such time, in such manner, and accompanied by such information as the Secretary may reasonably require.
+SECTION 4.
+Duties of the Secretary. - (1) To a ward grants, contracts, or cooperative agreements to eligible entities, local public television stations, or community-based organizations of demonstrated effectiveness, for the purpose of -

+- (A) addressing the learning needs of young children in limited English proficient households, and developing appropriate educational and instructional television programming to foster the school readiness of such children; - (B) developing programming and support materials to increase family literacy skills among parents to assist parents in teaching their children and utilizing educational television programming to promote school readiness; and - (C) developing and disseminating training materials, including - - (i) interactive programs and programs adaptable to distance learning technologies that are designed to enhance knowledge of children's social and cognitive skill development and positive adult-child interactions; and - (ii) support materials to promote the effective use of materials developed under subparagraph (B) among parents, early childhood development personnel, elementary school teachers, public libraries, and after-school program personnel caring for preschool and elementary school children; - (2) to establish within the Department a clearing-house to compile and provide information, referrals, and model program materials and programming obtained or developed under this part to parents, child care providers, and other appropriate individuals or entities to assist such individuals and entities in accessing programs and projects under this part. - SECTION 5.
+Application.
+Each entity desiring a grant, contract, or cooperative agreement shall submit an application to the Secretary at such time, in such manner, and accompanied by such information as the secretary may reasonable require.

 SECTION 6.
-Reports and evaluations -
+Reports and evaluations. -

-- (a) ANNUAL REPORT TO SECRETARY An eligible entity receiving funds under this Act shall prepare and submit to the Secretary an annual report which contains such information as the Secretary may require.
-At a minimum, the report shall describe the program activities undertaken with funds received, including-- - the programming that has been developed directly or indirectly by the eligible entity, and the target population of the programs developed; - (2) the support materials that have been developed to accompany the programming, and the method by which such materials are distributed to consumers and users of the programming; - (3) the means by which programming developed under this section has been distributed, including the distance learning technologies that have been utilized to make programming available and the geographic distribution achieved through such technologies; and - (4) the initiatives undertaken by the eligible entity to develop public-private partnerships to secure support for the development, distribution and broadcast of educational and instructional programming. - (b) REPORT TO CONGRESS The Secretary shall prepare and submit to the relevant committees of Congress a biannual report which includes-- - (1) a summary of activities assisted; and - (2) a description of the training materials made available, the matter in which outreach has been conducted to inform parents and childcare providers of the availability of such materials, and the manner in which such materials have been distributed in accordance with such section.
+(1) ANNUAL REPORT TO SECRETARY - An eligible entity receiving funds under this Act shall prepare and submit to the Secretary an annual report which contains such information as the Secretary may require.
+At a minimum, the report shall describe the program activities undertaken with funds received, including -

+- (A) the programming that has been developed directly or indirectly by the eligible entity, and the target population of the programs developed; - (B) the support materials that have been developed to accompany the programming, and the method by which such materials are distributed to consumers and users of the programming; - (C) the means by which the programming developed under this section has been distributed, including the distance learning technologies that have been utilized to make programming available and the geographic distribution achieved through such technologies; and - (D) the initiatives undertaken by eligible entity to develop public-private partnership to secure support for the development, distribution and broadcast of educational and instructional programming. - (2) REPORT TO CONGRESS The Secretary shall prepare and submit to the relevant committees of Congress a biannual report which includes - (A) a summary of activities assisted; and - (B) a description of the training materials made available, the manner in which outreach has been conducted to inform parents and childcare providers of the availability of such materials, and the manner in which such materials have been distributed in accordance with such section.

 SECTION 7.
-Funding - There are authorized such sums as may be necessary to carry out the provisions of this Act.
+Funding. - There are authorized such sums as may be necessary to carry out the provisions of this Act.

 SECTION 8.
-Separability Clause - If any provision or part hereof, is held invalid or unconstitutional, the remainder of the law or the provision not otherwise affected shall remain valid and subsisting.
+Separability Clause. - If any provisions, or part hereof, is held invalid or unconstitutional, the remainder of the law or the provision shall remain valid and subsisting.

 SECTION 9.
-Repealing Clause - Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule or regulation contrary to or inconsistent with the provision of this Act is hereby repealed, modified or amended accordingly.
+Repealing Clause. - Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule or regulations contrary to or inconsistent with, the provisions of this Act is hereby repealed, modified, or amended accordingly.

 SECTION 10.
-Effectivity Clause - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation.
+Effectivity Clause. - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation.